yangxue0827/RotationDetection/docs/guide/installation.rst

 =============
 Docker
 -----------
-We recommend using docker images if docker_ or other container runtimes e.g. singularity_ is available on your devices.
+We recommend using docker images if `docker <https://www.docker.com/>`_ or other container runtimes e.g. `singularity <https://sylabs.io/singularity/>`_ is available on your devices.

-We maintain a prebuilt image at dockerhub_:
+We maintain a prebuilt image at `dockerhub <https://hub.docker.com/u/yangxue2docker>`_:
 ::

     yangxue2docker/yx-tf-det:tensorflow1.13.1-cuda10-gpu-py3